psg-titech/cfrp/README.md

     $ cfrp your_program.cfrp > your_program.cpp

-## Running the sample application
+## Running sample applications

     $ cd sample
     $ make
     $ ./sample1

 ## Documents

 Documents (user's manual, language specification, etc.) are under preparation.

 ## History

-CFRP was initially developed by Kohei Suzuki for his Master's thesis at Tokyo Institute of Technology (Department of Computer Science) in 2014.
+CFRP was originally designed and developed by [Kohei Suzuki](https://github.com/eagletmt) for his Master's thesis at the Department of Computer Science, Tokyo Institute of Technology in 2014.